Teachers’ Guide To The Ofsted Maths Research Review 2021

-The review states that when pupils use each of these types of knowledge their knowledge of the relationships between concepts.
+The review states that when pupils use each of these types of knowledge (ie declarative, procedural, conditional) their knowledge of the relationships between concepts develops over time.

 Consequently when looking at the pedagogical approaches that support this knowledge, teachers should be providing opportunities that enable pupils to practise and apply these facts, concepts, methods and strategies.

 Key findings from the maths research review

 While recognising that there is no one way of ‘achieving high quality’, the Ofsted research review highlights many elements that contribute to ‘high-quality school maths curriculums, assessment, pedagogy and systems’.
 The report goes on to explore these.

 The following are 7 key findings from the research which we hope will be useful in helping you to understand the context in which Ofsted will be working and assessing the curriculum and teaching of maths in your school.